-The Canadian Securities Administrators (the CSA or we) are publishing, for a 90-day comment period, proposed amendments (the Proposed Amendments) to National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103 or the Rule) and Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations (31-103CP, together the Instrument).
-We are proposing amendments to the provisions of the Instrument relating to business operations and client relationships in order to enhance investor protection by addressing issues of financial exploitation and diminished mental capacity of older and vulnerable clients.
+The Canadian Securities Administrators (the CSA or we) are adopting amendments (the Amendments) to National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103 or the Rule) and Companion Policy 31-103CP Registration Requirements, Exemptions and Ongoing Registrant Obligations (31-103CP or the Companion Policy, together the Instrument).
+The Amendments relate to the provisions of the Instrument relating to business operations and client relationships and will enhance protection of older and vulnerable clients by providing registrants with tools and guidance to address issues of financial exploitation and diminished mental capacity.

-The CSA worked together with the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA) (together referred to as the self-regulatory organizations or the SROs) to develop the Proposed Amendments.
-The Proposed Amendments would apply to all registered firms, including IIROC Dealer Members and MFDA Members.
-We encourage all registrants, including SRO members, to provide their comments on the Proposed Amendments.
-At a later date, the SROs may propose conforming amendments to SRO rules consistent with the CSA Rule.
+The CSA worked together with the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA) (together referred to as the self-regulatory organizations or the SROs) to develop the Amendments.
+The Amendments will apply to all registered firms, including members of IIROC and MFDA.
+IIROC and the MFDA plan to implement corresponding amendments to the IIROC Rules and the MFDA Rules, respectively.
+Subject to the necessary approvals, these SRO rule amendments will come into effect on December 31, 2021.